sarankumarPrakash/sarankumarPrakash/README.md

 ### 💻 &nbsp;About Me

-- 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions to our  tech problems.
-- 🤔 &nbsp; Highly skilled software development professional bringing more years of experience in software design, development, and integration.
+- 🤔 &nbsp;  skilled software development professional bringing 3 years of experience in software design, development, and integration.
 - 🤔 &nbsp; Exercised knowledge of IT concepts, strategies, and methodologies.
-Utilized strong background in architecture and technical standards, design and development tools, and understanding of shared software concepts.
 - 🤔 &nbsp; Able to perform optimization and increase the performance of REST API services in Node Js, Firebase
 - 🤔 &nbsp; Expertise in Software Architecture, Scrum & Agile areas with a willingness to learn and master RESTful & APIs.
-- 🤔 &nbsp; More passionate about Angular and worked on various projects with different versions of Angular.
+- 🤔 &nbsp; More passionate about React and worked on various projects with different versions of React.
-- 🤔 &nbsp; Advanced concepts like SEO, Angular Universal, Progressive Webapps also implemented in various projects in Angular
+- 🤔 &nbsp; Advanced concepts like Redux, Formik, Axios, jest, and page responsive
-- 🤔 &nbsp; Good working experience in AWS technologies like Ec2, Lambda functions, SQS, SES.
-- 🤔 &nbsp; Strongly analytical with backend unit testing skills help me to deliver a quality product
+- 🤔 &nbsp; Strongly analytical with unit testing skills help me to deliver a quality product
+- 🤔 &nbsp; Utilized strong background in architecture and technical standards, design and development tools, and understanding of shared software concepts.
+-

+### 💻 &nbsp;Currently Learning

+- 🤖 &nbsp; Artifical Intellgence
+- 🔒 &nbsp; Cybersecurity & Ethical hacking
+- 🔧 &nbsp; prompt Engineering

 ### 🛠 &nbsp;Tech Stack